Growing Garlic in Ontario

 Regardless of type, cultivated garlic plants do not produce true seed, therefore, no crossing or exchange of genetic material occurs between strains of garlic.
 All garlic is propagated vegetatively from cloves or bulbils, with each clove or bulbil being a clone of the parent plant.

 Garlic is a perennial plant that requires a cold period to initiate growth.
 In Ontario, garlic is grown as a winter annual - planted in the fall and harvested the following summer.
-Although fall planting is recommended, it is possible to plant in the spring.
+Although fall planting is recommended, it is possible to plant in the spring (see Growing Garlic in Spring for more info).
 Place planting stock in cold storage prior to planting to allow proper bulb development.

 It is critical that garlic not be planted too early or too late in the fall.
 Planting depth is also important.
 If planted too early or not deep enough, there is a risk that shoots will emerge above the soil surface and be prone to winter injury.
 If planted too late, there is a risk that cloves will not develop adequate root systems and will not be winter hardy.
 It is also important that cloves are planted with the pointed side up.
 Although cloves planted upside down will develop, they often have a curved shoot and misshapen bulbs.